Genomon-Project/paplot-doc/data_pmsignature.rst

 5. Without background
 ==========================

-| `View the report generated in this section <http://genomon-project.github.io/paplot/pmsignature_nobackground/graph_nobackground2.html>`__
+| `View the report generated in this section. <http://genomon-project.github.io/paplot/pmsignature_nobackground/graph_nobackground2.html>`__
-| `View the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/pmsignature_nobackground>`__
+| `View the input data used in this section. <https://github.com/Genomon-Project/paplot/blob/master/example/pmsignature_nobackground>`__
-| `Download the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/pmsignature_nobackground.zip?raw=true>`__
+| `Download the input data used in this section. <https://github.com/Genomon-Project/paplot/blob/master/example/pmsignature_nobackground.zip?raw=true>`__

 Here, we generate a pmsignature Report without background.

-Set the backgroud option to False in the configuration file.
+Set the background option to False in the configuration file.

 .. code-block:: cfg
   :caption: example/pmsignature_nobackground/paplot.cfg